MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 tags: Code
 category: Misc
 ---
 I would like to spend some time on nulls.
 Before you tackle nulls you should first understand the difference between reference type variables and value type variables.
-I'm going to assume you already have this understanding - if you don't read this [this](http://stackoverflow.com/questions/5057267/what-is-the-difference-between-a-reference-type-and-value-type-in-c).
+I'm going to assume you already have this understanding - if you don't read [this](http://stackoverflow.com/questions/5057267/what-is-the-difference-between-a-reference-type-and-value-type-in-c).

 ### Before there were nulls there were magic numbers

-Magic number variables are variables that have specific values that represent a state.
+Before nulls there were magic number variables.
+Magic number variables are variables that have a specific value that represent a contextual state.
 The first time I was introduced to this concept was back in my Visual Basic 6 days.

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable age and I wanted to represent it as 'unset' I would give 'age' a value of -1.
 This made perfect sense, when would you ever come across someone with a negative age?